 Why do we need this research?

-Drugs called corticosteroids can be used to help the lungs to mature, but only if they are given within seven days of birth.
-However, it can be difficult for doctors to predict exactly when a baby will be born following PPROM, as they may not be born within a week.
+Babies that are born early are at high risk of having breathing problems as their lungs are not yet mature enough to breathe independently.
+Drugs called corticosteroids can be used to help the lungs mature, but they only work if they are given within seven days of birth.
+Unfortunately, it can be difficult for doctors to predict exactly when a baby will be born following PPROM, with births often occurring more than a week after rupture of the membranes.

 What’s happening in this project?

-Scientists funded by Tommy’s are trying to find ways to help doctors predict when a baby will be born after PPROM.
-To do this, our researchers will be extracting anonymous information from the health records of mothers who experienced PPROM.
-Using this data, the team will develop a tool which will tell doctors the chances of a baby being born within the next week – the critical timeframe for giving corticosteroids.
-This will allow them to decide the best time to give corticosteroids to the mother to help their baby’s lungs mature in time for birth.
+Researchers funded by Tommy’s are trying to find ways to help doctors predict when a baby will be born after PPROM.
+To do this, our researchers will be extracting anonymous data from the health records of mothers who experienced PPROM.
+Using this information, the team will develop a tool that would allow doctors to work out the chances of a baby being born within the next week – the critical timeframe for giving corticosteroids.
+This will help doctors determine the best time to give corticosteroids to the mother in order to help her baby’s lungs mature in time for birth.

 What difference will this project make?

 The results from this project will help doctors to predict when a baby will be born after PPROM.
-This will help ensure that mothers get the right treatment at the right time, and help to reduce the risk of health complications for them and their baby
+This will help mothers get the right treatment at the right time, thus reducing the risk of health complications for women and their babies.

 Get our research updates